 Your loan balance at the time your loan adjusts could be minimal.
 For example, if you owe something like $150,000 on your house and your loan payment adjusts, that type of scenario is far different than a loan size at $400,000 adjusting, all other things equal.
 Another important factor to consider is your income.
 If your income has risen since you took out your adjustable-rate loan, and you can handle a larger mortgage payment in the introductoryperiod, it’s almost always considered a smart move to take extra money and prepay your principal balance.
 Doing so on an adjustable-rate loan will benefit you in a few ways:

 - If you do refinance in the future, you will be borrowing less, a nice hedge against higher rates should longer-term rates be higher.

 - Prepaying your current mortgage reduces the amount of interest you’ll pay over time.

 Keep in mind, the interest rates you are offered will vary, depending on how good your credit score is.
-You can check your credit by viewing your free credit report summary, updated each month, on Credit.com.
+You can check your credit by viewing your free credit report summary, updated every 14 days, on Credit.com.

 Generally, refinancing from an adjustable-rate loan to a fixed-rate loan is considered a safe bet.
 Your scenario and financial goals should be the best guide in helping you determine what’s in your best interests.